 Children learn so much through role playing and imaginative play.
-Without restricting rules or predefined characters, learn the many benefits of pretend play.
+Without restricting rules or predefined characters, learn the many benefits of toddler pretend play.

 My toddler has been subjecting Morris the Monkey to eat play dough “sweet potatoes,” complete with a bib he insists the poor monkey wear.
 He’ll also tear the play dough into pieces, just like how his mom and dad dice or mash his food for him.
 And of course Morris’ meal isn’t complete without a cup of milk and water to wash his meal down.

-What is pretend play?
+What is toddler pretend play?

-Pretend play is, in its essence, your child’s imagination at work.
+Toddler pretend play is, in its essence, your child’s imagination at work.

 It’s when your child uses other objects to represent other items, such as using a stick for a fork or a kitchen bowl as a helmet.